You believe that you have an adorable Frenchie pup. In your eyes, his perfection is unmarred and parallel to none.

 One day you notice your Frenchie is itching more than usual or he is losing hair in patches

-You will defiantly have many questions in your mind
+You will definitely have many questions in your mind.

 Why my adorable Frenchie is losing hair?
 What are the causes?
 How can I help my Frenchie?

 If so, this post is especially for you.

 Here we will discuss the causes and their remedies to prevent or decrease the hair loss in your beloved French bulldog.